wmgroot/servicer/README.md

                   - latest
 ...
 ```
-There are two types of providers: those that build artifacts from code in the repository Servicer is working within (these are in `servicer/builtin/service_adapters/package`), and those that focus on interacting with external systems, like Google Kubernetes Clusters (other subdirectories of `servicer/builtin/service_adapters`).
+The `providers` key is an optional key that allows you to specify one or more provider dependencies for the service.
+These entries should match the keys listed in the `providers` section of your `services.yaml`.
+For each entry here, servicer will ensure that the correct provider has been initialized before the steps for the service are executed.

-In general, there are two types of service adapters (not including `provider`s): service adapters that connect Servicer with third parties, like Google Cloud Platform, or Amazon Web Services; and the `package` provider, which includes tools for building artifacts.
-Below is a service that builds a python package, and deploys it to Artifactory.
+Here is a service that builds a python package, and deploys it to Artifactory.
 ```
 ...
   my_python_package:
-    provider: package
-    service_type: pypi
+    service_type: package/pypi
     depends_on:
       - artifactory-pypi
       - pypi-credentials